 The shop sells high-end interior homewares and locally-made artisan goods– a must for design lovers.
 On any given day, you can find copper jewelry, artisanal soap, vases, terra cotta objects, linens, paper goods, wooden signs, and more.
 It’s a great place to buy locally-made souvenirs.
 The vibe is “artsy farmhouse chic,” and I absolutely love it.

 Outside, there are thousands of potted plants, topiary, and succulents housed in half a dozen small greenhouses.
-There’s also an ample variety of small local trees, rustic metal statues and garden vessels, cement garden objects, a small vegetable garden, as well as local New England staples like hydrangeas, blueberry bushes, and lovely espaliered apple trees for purchase.
+There’s also an ample variety of small native trees, rustic metal statues and garden vessels, cement garden objects, and a small vegetable garden.

 In the summer, Snug Harbor Farm also offers “flower foraging” and floral arrangement workshops in which guests can cut their own flowers from the garden right outside the studio.
 Check Snug Harbor’s events page for more info– or simply stop by to shop and smell the flowers.